Group Guidelines: How we do what we do.

 Submissions for review should be submitted to the submissions email list as PDF attachments.

 Due to privacy and ownership considerations, members should not keep files of other member’s writing on their computers.
-Reviewers may mark up up electronic copies of submissions or print and mark up hard copies and return to the author at or immediately after the feedback meeting.
+Reviewers may mark up up electronic copies of submittals or print and mark up hard copies and return to the author at or immediately after the feedback meeting.

 • There’s no minimum, submit whatever you’d like the group to see and comment on.